Costs and Financial Aid

 *The payment upon acceptance made by new students to indicate acceptance of the college's offer of admission is held until graduation.

-Students who leave Bates during a semester are required to apply in writing and complete a leave-of-absence form or a withdrawal form through the Office of the Dean of Students.
+Students who leave Bates during a semester are required to apply in writing and complete a leave-of-absence form or a withdrawal form through the Office of the Vice President for Student Affairs and Dean of Students.
 Refunds are issued by the Office of Student Financial Services upon request after a leave or withdrawal has been granted.
-Students withdrawing on or before the fiftieth day, including non-class days, of a full semester receive a prorated refund of that semester's fee, as follows: on or before the first day of classes*, 100 percent; 2–10 days, 90 percent; 11–20 days, 75 percent; 21–30 days, 50 percent; 31–50 days, 25 percent; no refund after 50 days.
+Students withdrawing on or before the 50th day, including non-class days, of a full semester receive a prorated refund of that semester's fee, as follows: on or before the first day of classes*, 100 percent; 2–10 days, 90 percent; 11–20 days, 75 percent; 21–30 days, 50 percent; 31–50 days, 25 percent; no refund after 50 days.
 The first day of the leave or withdrawal is the date indicated by the student on the leave-of-absence or withdrawal form.
 If no date is stipulated by the student, the first day of the leave or withdrawal is defined as the last day the student attended any class.
 Refunds of Title IV Federal Student Financial Aid funds are made in accordance with federal regulations.

 *Note: Some off-campus study programs have an earlier start date than courses offered on the Bates campus.
 When this occurs, the refund schedule begins on the first day of the off-campus study program.